fliverdev/rider/README.md

 -   Install Flutter by following the instructions on their [website](https://flutter.dev/docs/get-started/install/).
 -   Clone this repo to your local machine using `git clone https://github.com/fliverdev/rider.git`.
 -   Replace all the encrypted files with your own as explained in [ENCRYPTION.md](ENCRYPTION.md).
--   Connect your devices/emulators and run the app using `flutter run` in the root of the project directory.
+-   Android: Connect your devices/emulators and run the app using `flutter run` in the root of the project directory.
+-   iOS: Switch to the `ios` branch using `git checkout ios`.
+Then connect your devices/simulators and run the app using `flutter run` in the root of the project directory.

 **Note:** you can also run it in release mode using `flutter run --release` to improve performance and stability, however, debugging features will be disabled.